grahamcarman/docs/astro/runtime-version-lifecycle-policy.md

 ## Security

 Astronomer continuously checks for available security fixes for software used in Astro Runtime.
 This process includes scanning language dependencies, container images, and open source threat intelligence sources.
 When a security fix is available, Astronomer evaluates potential risks for organizations using Astro Runtime and determines deployment priority.
-Low priority fixes are deployed following the regular maintenance policy as described in [Astro Runtime maintenance policy](runtime-version-lifecycle-policy.md#astro-runtime-maintenance-policy).
+Low priority fixes are deployed following the regular maintenance policy.

 If a vulnerability is not yet addressed in a third-party dependency and no official fix is available, Astronomer attempts to address the vulnerability or its impact with environmental mitigations.
 Whenever possible, Astronomer collaborates with the upstream project to support a timely delivery of the official fix.
 This process also covers images publicly available on [Quay.io](https://quay.io/repository/astronomer/astro-runtime?tab=tags) and provides context for their vulnerability scanning results.